Indezine Logo

 9. Open Document Presentations

-This opens ODP (Open Document Presentation) files, such as those created by Google Docs or OpenOffice.
+ODP (Open Document Presentation) files are created by Google Docs or OpenOffice.

 See Also: